elibroftw/blog.elijahlopez.ca/content/hugo-guide.md

   - github-pages
   - git
 hidden: true
+summary: "What you need to know when using Hugo for managing your written content."
 ---

-DISCLAIMER: If you aren't from my hugo tutorial, please read my [Hugo tutorial](/posts/hugo-tutorial/#prerequisites)
+DISCLAIMER: If you aren't from my hugo tutorial, please read my [Hugo setup tutorial](/posts/hugo-tutorial/#prerequisites)

 <!-- table of contents -->